SAI-CHARAN-JAKKULA/FaultTolerant-raft-key-value-store/README.md

 **Note**:

-- A tricky problem in Lab 3 is directly `append()` a part of old log to the new log will not eliminate the reference to the underlying array of old log.
+- A tricky problem in is directly `append()` a part of old log to the new log will not eliminate the reference to the underlying array of old log.
 Thus, be careful to copy the part of the old slice first and then `append()` it to the new slice.
 - When performing `InstallSnapshot`, be sure to check whether should apply snapshot to server.
 When server state is ahead of snapshot state, applying snapshot will roll back server state, such that will lead to inconsistency.

-Passed all test cases of Lab 3.
+Passed all test cases.
 Test result is shown as below:

 ```
 Test: one client (3A) ...